Portland Seminary: Academics

-Portland Seminary offers programs both in-person in Portland, Oregon and online:
+Portland Seminary offers online programs that include annual hybrid intensives:

 In addition to the Master of Divinity, the foundational degree for pastoral ministry, Portland Seminary also offers an MA in Ministry (with a specialization), an MA in Theological Studies, and an MA in Spiritual Formation.
 The MA in Theological Studies, with emphases in Bible, Christian History and Theology, or Christian Earthkeeping, continues to serve those called to teaching or eventual doctoral study.
 The Doctor of Ministry degree, for experienced pastors who hold the M.Div. or its equivalent, is a cohort-style online program with three tracks: Semiotics, Church, and Culture; Leadership and Spiritual Formation; and Leadership and Global Perspectives.

 Accreditation

-The M.Div., MA in Ministry, MA in Spiritual Formation, MA in Theological Studies, D.Min. and D.Ld degrees are approved by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
+The MDiv, MA in Ministry, MA in Spiritual Formation, MA in Theological Studies, DMi. and DLd degrees are approved by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.

 The Northwest Commission on Colleges and Universities also certifies the seminary's programs.
 This dual accreditation is maintained now through George Fox University and assures students of the highest academic and professional standards.